fitnr/censusname/readme.md

 	}
 }

-# Specify arguments for how you want csv.DictReader to read your files.
+# Perhaps you want to specify arguments to csv.DictReader, which will be reading the files
 my_csv_args = {
-	delimiter = "\t"
+	# Any arguments that can be passed to DictReader
 }
 ````